Tony Renna

 Anthony James Renna (November 23, 1976 – October 22, 2003) was an American racing driver who competed in Indy Lights and the Indy Racing League (IRL) from 1998 to 2003.
 Renna began competitive racing at the age of six, winning 252 races and two national quarter-midget championships before the age of fifteen.
 Renna progressed to car racing at sixteen, competing for three years in the Barber Dodge Pro Series and partnering with stock car driver Jerry Nadeau to finish second for the United States team at the 1996 EFDA Nations Cup.
 He progressed to Championship Auto Racing Teams' developmental series Indy Lights, winning one race during his three seasons in the championship from 1998 to 2000.

 In 2002, Renna signed with Kelley Racing to be its test driver in the IRL, and was the driving coach and spotter to actor and Infiniti Pro Series participant Jason Priestley.
 Renna competed in seven races for Kelley Racing before signing a contract to drive for Chip Ganassi Racing in the 2004 IndyCar Series.
 During an October 2003 tire test at Indianapolis Motor Speedway, Renna was killed instantly in a collision with a retaining fence.
 He was the first driver to be killed in an accident in the IRL since Scott Brayton died during practice for the 1996 Indianapolis 500.
 As a consequence of Renna's death, car speeds and horsepower were reduced through a reduction in engine sizes and aerodynamics were altered in a bid to prevent cars becoming airborne.
 A memorial fund and IRL award were named after him.

 Early and personal life

-Tony Renna was born in Victorville, California, on November 23, 1976, to jockey and meat-company owner Joe Renna and his wife Mary.
+Renna was born in Victorville, California, on November 23, 1976, to jockey and meat-company owner Joe Renna and his wife Mary.
 He had two sisters; he was a cousin of George Steinbrenner IV, co-owner of Harding Steinbrenner Racing.
 The family moved to Apple Valley, California, from Tampa, Florida, in 1975 and Renna's parents subsequently divorced.
 His family later moved to the Orlando neighborhood of College Park before residing in DeLand.

 Renna was educated at Bishop Moore High School and Father Lopez Catholic High School, graduating from the latter in 1995.
 As a child, he was a batboy for the New York Yankees baseball team, and played American football, basketball and baseball.
 He was engaged at the time of his death, and was due to marry in Hawaii on November 22, 2003.